isomerpages/singhealth-ermcs/_speakers/Speakers Bio.md

 ![](/images/dr-jai.PNG)

 ![](/images/ms-kuntha.PNG)
+Kuntha has over 22 years of industry and consulting experience.
+She started her career in the Telecom industry with Telstra in Australia, and was a manager in the global headquarters of Alcatel in France where she developed long-term global supply chain strategy, implemented developed strategies worldwide.
+She then moved to strategy consulting and supply chain and operations consulting.
+She has worked in Europe for close to 10 years and across Asia Pacific for over 12 years, having been based in Paris, London, Hong Kong, Sydney, Melbourne and now Singapore.

+Before becoming the APAC Supply Chain and Procurement Transformation Leader at IBM, she was the Global Leader for Procurement Advisory at EY.

+Kuntha has focused on the design and delivery of large multi-year business transformations.
+She has personally been involved in more that 100 transformation globally.
+Her expertise includes supply chain and procurement strategy, organizational design, end-to-end supply chain and procurement solution design and implementation using best of breed and cloud based systems, AI and advanced analytics to drive efficiency and sustainability.

+Kuntha has a Masters of Business Administration (MBA) from the University of Oxford and a Bachelor’s Degree in Electrical Engineering from the University of Sydney, Australia.
+She is in the process of undertaking a leadership course at Harvard Business School.

 ![](/images/ecri-eric.PNG)
 Eric Woo is the Regional Director for ECRI Asia Pacific and is responsible for the business development activities, research initiatives, project execution, and operational management in the APAC region.
 Prior to joining ECRI in 2015, he was the Chief Operating Officer of a private hospital specializing in sports injuries and stem cell technology.